fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 In the Semantic Web world there are well-established ontologies which support us in this process:

 * VoID[^void] is used for expressing metadata about RDF datasets.
 It is intended as a bridge between the publishers and users of RDF data, with applications ranging from data discovery to cataloging and archiving of datasets.
-* Prov-O[^prov] can be used to represent and interchange provenance information generated in different systems and under different contexts.
+* Prov[^prov] can be used to represent and interchange provenance information generated in different systems and under different contexts.
 * DCAT[^dcat] facilitates interoperability between data catalogs published on the web.
 Publishers increase discoverability and enable applications easily to consume metadata from multiple catalogs.

 Fusepool P3 does not add any of these information by default.
 It is the responsibility of the user to add specific information to the data describing its use and provenance.
 Automatically adding specific metadata to the triples was discussed within developers but is currently not supported in the platform.
 However, it might be added in the future where appropriate and feasible.